Adult Parkour Programs in Seattle & Portland

 The most important thing in parkour is safety.
 We want to be able to train for the rest of our lives!
 Since we fall a lot in parkour, our coaches teach self-preservation as a foundation.
 We practice ukemi skills such as bounce backs, breakfalls, and rolls every session.

 Our coaches teach you to work within your limits and progress gradually to avoid injury.
 The most common injuries are scrapes and bruises.
 Serious injuries are rare.
 Unlike in other sports, parkour is about your personal journey, and it requires no physical contact.
-Our coaches carry first aid kits to treat minor injuries.
+Parkour Visions coaches are highly trained, carry first aid kits to treat minor injuries, and are certified in CPR, First Aid, and AED.

 Frequently asked Questions